rbrokaw/rbrokaw/README.md

 Welcome to my GitHub profile.
 I'm a 5th year PhD candidate in Marine Science at the University of California, Santa Barbara.

-- 🌀 My research interests are: physical oceanography; surface ocean processes; remote sensing; ocean & atmosphere dynamics
+- 🌀 My research interests are: physical oceanography; surface ocean processes; remote sensing; ocean/atmosphere dynamics
 - 📫 You can reach me at: rbrokaw@ucsb.edu or richardjbrokaw@gmail.com

 <!--